 - the debtor was insolvent or became insolvent shortly after the transfer was made or the obligation was incurred;

 - the transfer occurred shortly before or shortly after a substantial debt was incurred; and

 - the debtor transferred the essential assets of the business to a lienor who transferred the assets to an insider of the debtor.

-For more, see The IRS, Fraudulent Transfers, and Transferee Liability.
+For more, see our Insights post, The IRS, Fraudulent Transfers, and Transferee Liability.

 Other Resources regarding successor liability: